coleifer/peewee/docs/peewee/example.rst

 Performing subqueries
 ^^^^^^^^^^^^^^^^^^^^^

-If you are logged-in and visit the twitter homepage, you will see tweets from the users that you follow.
+If you are logged-in and visit the Twitter homepage, you will see tweets from the users that you follow.
 In order to implement this cleanly, we can use a
 subquery: